MCV-ZK/CAPTAINplus/README.md

-# CAPTAINplus An Online, Adaptive Provenance-based Intrusion Detection System
+# CAPTAINplus: An Online, Adaptive Provenance-based Intrusion Detection System
 This is the code repository of CAPTAIN+.

 The code is tested on the Ubuntu 22.04.4 LTS (GNU/Linux 5.15.0-97-generic x86_64) server.